groenator/iptvboss-docker/README.md

 ## Security recommendations if running on a VPS

-The VNC image exposes a VNC server and noVNC web client with only a simple password, and the headless image exposes the XC server with no authentication at all.
-If you are running any of these images on a VPS or another host with a public IP, do not leave those ports open to the whole internet.
+If you are running any image variant on a VPS or another host with a public IP, do not leave application ports open to the whole internet.

+- VNC images expose VNC + noVNC (`5901`, `6901`) and XC (`8001`).
+- Headless images expose XC (`8001`) with no built-in authentication.
+- Xpra images expose the Xpra web/socket endpoint (`5454`), commonly used without strong edge auth by default.

 - Set up a firewall on the VPS (e.g. `ufw`, `iptables`, or your provider's security group/firewall) and block all inbound access by default.
-- Only allow access from trusted/known IP addresses if you need direct access to the exposed ports (`5901`, `6901`, `8001`).
+- Only allow access from trusted/known IP addresses if you need direct access to exposed ports (`5454`, `5901`, `6901`, `8001`).
-- Better yet, don't publish these ports publicly at all.
-Put the host on a private overlay network such as [Tailscale](https://tailscale.com/) (or WireGuard), close the ports on the public firewall entirely, and connect to the container only through the VPN.
+- Better yet, do not publish these ports publicly at all.
+Put the host on a private overlay network such as [Tailscale](https://tailscale.com/) (or WireGuard), close the ports on the public firewall entirely, and connect only through the VPN.
-- Change the default VNC password (`VNC_PW`, see [docs/vnc-stable.md](docs/vnc-stable.md)) instead of relying on the default.
+- For VNC images, change the default VNC password (`VNC_PW`, see [docs/vnc-stable.md](docs/vnc-stable.md)) instead of relying on the default.
+- If internet exposure is unavoidable, place a reverse proxy with TLS and authentication in front of web endpoints (noVNC/Xpra) and restrict source IPs at the firewall.
 - Keep the image and host OS up to date to pick up security patches.

-## Prerequisites

-- Docker installed on your machine.
-See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
-- Docker-compose.
-See [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions.
-- A Linux or Mac computer to build the Docker image.
-I don't use Windows, for Windows I recommend using WSL2.
-- Cronitor.io account and API key (optional).

-## Features

-- Debian-based VNC image, Ubuntu-based headless image.
-- IPTVBoss application pre-installed.
-- XC Server starting on boot only when setting the `XC_SERVER=true` variable, otherwise it won't start.
-- Run the container as a non-root user with the desired `PUID` and `PGID` set up.
-- Pre-configured VNC server with a default password (VNC images only).
-Override via environment variables — see [docs/vnc-stable.md](docs/vnc-stable.md).
-- Xpra browser-window images for lightweight GUI access without a full desktop — see [docs/xpra-stable.md](docs/xpra-stable.md).
-- Automatically configuring the cron job for updating the EPG.
-- Cronitor.io integration for monitoring the cron job (optional).
-- rclone support to sync IPTVBoss data to a cloud storage provider (VNC image only).
-- ARM support for Raspberry Pi and other ARM devices.
-Use the `ghcr.io/groenator/iptvboss-docker:latest` image.

 ## Tasks list